pg_auto_failover Fault Tolerance¶

 If a node cannot communicate to the monitor, either because the monitor is down or because there is a problem with the network, it will simply remain in the same state until the monitor comes back.

 If there is a network partition, it might be that the monitor and secondary can still communicate and the monitor decides to promote the secondary since the primary is no longer responsive.
 Meanwhile, the primary is still up-and-running on the other side of the network partition.
 If a primary cannot communicate to the monitor it starts checking whether the secondary is still connected.
-In postgres, the secondary connection automatically times out after 30 seconds.
+In PostgreSQL, the secondary connection automatically times out after 30 seconds.
 If last contact with the monitor and the last time a connection from the secondary was observed are both more than 30 seconds in the past, the primary concludes it is on the losing side of a network partition and shuts itself down.
-It may be that the secondary and the monitor were actually down and the primary was the only node that was alive, but those situations cannot be distinguished.
+It may be that the secondary and the monitor were actually down and the primary was the only node that was alive, but we currently do not have a way to distinguish such a situation.
 As with consensus algorithms, availability can only be correctly preserved if at least 2 out of 3 nodes are up.

 In asymmetric network partitions, the primary might still be able to talk to the secondary, while unable to talk to the monitor.
 During failover, the monitor therefore assigns the secondary the stop_replication state, which will cause it to disconnect from the primary.
 After that, the primary is expected to shut down after at least 30 and at most 60 seconds.
 To factor in worst-case scenarios, the monitor waits for 90 seconds before promoting the secondary to become the new primary.